-- Passive Entry
+- Passive Entry - If Equipped

 This feature allows you to lock and unlock the vehicle's door(s) without having to push the Remote Keyless Entry (RKE) transmitter lock or unlock buttons.
 It automatically unlocks the doors when the outside door handle is grabbed.
 To make your selection, press the "Passive Entry" button on the touchscreen and select from "On" or "Off."
-Press the back arrow/Done button on the touchscreen to return to the previous menu.
-Refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information.
+Refer to "Keyless Enter-N-Go" in "Things To Know Before Starting Your Vehicle" for further information.

 When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) transmitter.
 This feature may be selected with or without the sound horn on lock feature selected.
 To make your selection, press the "Flash Lights w/Lock" button on the touchscreen, and select from "On" or "Off."
-Press the back arrow/Done button on the touchscreen to return to the previous menu.